himmAllRight/himmAllRight-source/content/post/ergodox-ez-initial-review.md

 *Picture of Ergodox on Mac?*

+*Fixed*, and working on my computer with a fresh install too.

 ### Some changes I have now

+*Picture of some of my layout options?*

 ## Getting used to and learning the board

+- When I got it I did a fair bit of typing practice
+- Within a few days, I was at a passable typing speed, and a few more and I was at a decent speed.
+- I haven't been doing any typing practice the last few weeks and some of my bad habits have crept in.
+- I'm not sure if I'm *faster* than on my old keyboard, but it is much more pleasent to type on, even when going faster (I could really only *burst* speed type on the HHKB because of my poor form).
+- I want to start practicing again (Doesn't zsh have a typing trainer?
+If so link here)

 ## What I like

 ### Customizeability
+Going to break this into two paragraphs, or maybe two sub sections if each item needs more than a single para

+#### Firmware
+- I've already hinted about the ability to customize the layouts and I have done so.
+- Tweaking it has slowed down, but even today I realized I wanted a key on one of my layers so I popped open the tools, and had the fix in about a minute.
+- It sort of reminds me of when I use to use vanilla arch linux.
+You can go weeks and think you have everything installed and then all of sudden, you realize your missing a key, or it could be better positioned in the layers.
+    - For example, last week while clipping a video, I noticed that I didn't think I had a 'delete' key.
+So I added one.
+Done.

+#### Hardware
+- In addition to the firmware, It's nice to know the extent to what I can *physically* change about my keyboard.
+- I've looked around at some of the parts I could tweak on my board in a year or two if I want to mix things up (without actually getting a different board).
+- I wouldn't be against possibly swapping to mx clears for example.
+The main issue is the backglow lights shouldn't shine through then...
+    - Which isn't that big of an issue though, because many of the alternative keycaps I like are solid (link?)
+- Despite talking about all the hardware upgrades I can make, I actually like it's current configuration.
+I love the board as it is, and am in no rush to swap everything out.
+I *love* that I can though.

 ### Ortholinear